leslie628/microfrontends-portfolio/README.md

 ![Routes configurations](./images/routes.png)

 ## Maintainability
 Any time a change is needed or bug needs to be fixed, the team can clone the respective micro app repository and make the changes.
 Once the changes are pushed, the pipeline will be triggered automatically and the artifact will be deployed to the respective micro app blob container.
 Each micro app has its own repository, CI/CD pipeline and azure blob storage container as below.
 Additionally, if any micro app throws error it will be contained in that micro app and won't affect the shell app and other micro apps.
 The whole application continues to work properly.

+On the other hand, any small change for a monolith application will carry regression risks, because of tight coupling between modules.
+So, there are chances of breaking the whole app.
+A small change by a developer will trigger the pipeline for the entire code base, which results in more deployment time.

 ### Micro app repositories
 ![repositories](./images/microfrontend-repos.png)